Eugene writes a variety of articles on topics including health, technology, STEM, travel, cooking, home and garden.

 Asphalt (tarmac) and concrete highways wear as vehicles pound over them every day.
 The same goes for pavements from pedestrian traffic.
 Sun, frost and rain erodes our streets, and slowly but surely breaks down the seemingly tough material into tiny fragments.
 A lot of this material gets washed away into the gutter, but some of it becomes airborne and makes it's way into our homes via draughts under doors or through open windows.
 We also carry it in on our shoes.
 Vehicles lose rubber from their tires and this also ends up on road surfaces and enters our homes if we live nearby.

-In the garden, soil (dirt or clay) from pavements and lawns sticks to the soles of our shoes.
+In the garden, dirt (mud, clay, sand) from pavements, lawns and gravel sticks to the soles of our shoes.
 Once we drag it inside on our footwear, it dries out and is one of the main contributors to dust makeup.

 2. Fibres From Clothes and Bed Linen